PAryal1/final_project_fullstack/README.md

 │   ├── script.js            # Frontend JavaScript logic
 │   ├── style.css            # Styling for the application
 ```

 ## Dependencies

 The project uses the following dependencies:

 - express: Web framework for Node.js.
-- nedb: Lightweight database for storing tasks and users.
+- nedb: Lightweight local database for storing tasks and users.
 - bcrypt: For hashing passwords.
 - jsonwebtoken: For generating and verifying JWT tokens.

 ## Backend

 The backend is implemented in index.js and provides the following endpoints:

 - POST /signup: Create a new user.